emezias/coding-exercise/README.md

 Please do not hesitate to share any mobile portfolio apps that make you proud along with an app that meets the requirements of the challenge.
 Make it fast with a fast network!

-#### Create an Android app with the Hotwire API
-The requirements are the same as Search, listed below.
-The programming language should be java with standard Android xml layouts.
-Send us an apk that runs on Android 4 and 5 along with a link to your repository.
-You can use any libraries and tools you like.
-Volley and Glide libraries are not required but recommended.

-#### Create an iOS app with the Hotwire API
-The requirements are the same as Search, done with Swift, Objective-C or any combination of those.
-You can use any libraries and tools you like.
-We will be looking for a user experience consistent with Apple's guidelines.
-Send us a link to the repo and an IPA file to test out your code.

 #### Search

 Build a single-page rental car search app using [Hotwire’s Shopping API][hotwire].
 It requires registering for an API key, but it should only take 60 seconds to register your test application.